tanzeem131/Deep-belief-network-ml-project/README.md

-# SCADA System Cybersecurity Project
+# SCADA System Cybersecurity analysis using Deep Belief Networks Algorithm Project

 I have successfully signed and executed a comprehensive SCADA (Supervisory Control and Data Acquisition) system cybersecurity project.
 This initiative involved the implementation of advanced strategies i.e, Deep Belief Networks (DBNs) to safeguard critical industrial processes from various cyber threats.